yatindoshi/demo-app-gcp-appengine/README.md

     3.c.
 Create a `registration` database in the MySQL instance
     >gcloud sql databases create registration --instance demoapp

     3.d.
-Use CLI to connect to the database
+Use CLI to connect to the demoapp instance
-    >gcloud sql connect guestbook
+    >gcloud sql connect demoapp
    * Root  password is blank by default.

     3.e.
-Switch to the demoapp database
+Switch to the `registration` database
-    >use demoapp
+    >use registration

     3.f.
 Create the table
     ```